Conway Robinson State Forest

 Conway Robinson State Forest is a state forest in Prince William County, Virginia, near Manassas National Battlefield Park.
 It serves as a wildflower and wildlife sanctuary.
 The forest covers 444 acre of pine plantation, mixed pine, and old-growth hardwoods and is one of the largest tracts of undeveloped land owned by the Commonwealth in Northern Virginia.

 History

-The Conway Robinson State Forest was named after Conway Robinson, a 19th-century lawyer, historian, and author from the state of Virginia.
+The Conway Robinson State Forest was named after Conway Robinson, a 19th-century lawyer, historian, and author from the Commonwealth of Virginia.
 He is most famous for having argued approximately 100 cases before the Supreme Court of the United States and being a founding member of the Virginia Historical Society.
 The Conway Robinson Park Memorial Association sought to perpetuate the memory of him as a distinguished Virginian through the development of a state forest, which was eventually established in February 1938.

 Description

 The Conway Robinson State Forest is owned and maintained by the Virginia Department of Forestry.
 Forest management activities include tree planting and harvesting, as well as actions to enhance water quality, aesthetics and wildlife.
 Management is guided by the original deed, which limits tree removal except for the improvement of the forest's resources and habitat.
 In addition, the forest provides space for research projects by college or university students, tours and demonstrations, and other educational activities.